Tuition & Financial Aid

 - Copies of supporting documentation for Social Security Income, Welfare, Child Support, Food Stamps, Workers’ Compensation, and TANF.
 All supporting documentation can be uploaded in pdf format online.

 All supporting documentation can be uploaded in pdf format online.
-This year, FACTS transitioned to online-only applications, so paper applications are not available.
+Paper applications are not available.

 If you have questions or concerns about the application process, you may speak with a FACTS Customer Care Representative at 1-866-441-4637.